 In the event a student has a concern or grievance that cannot be resolved with the student's immediate Learning Leader or Education Leader, the student must file the concern in written form.
 The complaint will then be referred to the school's Management Team, which consists of the school's director, Admissions Leader, Financial Leader, Education Leader and Future Professional Advisory.
 The team will receive and attempt to resolve each complaint or concern within 21 days of receiving the written complaint.
 If more information is needed, a letter requesting the additional information will be sent to the student.
 If no further information is needed, the team will determine a resolution and notify the student in writing within 15 calendar days of the steps taken to correct the concern or an explanation as to why no action was required.
-The Academy NYC will maintain records of the complaint and response in accordance with the published record retention policy.
+PAUL MITCHELL THE SCHOOL SCHENECTADY will maintain records of the complaint and response in accordance with the published record retention policy.

-Upon request, the school will provide its annual campus security report to a prospective student or prospective employee.
+Upon request, the school will provide its annual Campus Security Safety Policy and Fire Safety Report or a prospective student or prospective employee can visit the schools website at: